 - Supporting decision making through the transparency

-- Auto stock refreshing, f.ex. when a company is running of paper/ink etc., the system auto orders the needed equipment
+- Auto stock refreshing, e.g. when a company is running of paper/ink etc., the system auto orders the needed equipment

 This is just a little, but enough about the theory, let’s see some practice.

-How did we help to create an asset tracking system?
+How Freeport Metrics can help to create an asset tracking system

-The next step - the design that works both for desktop and mobile platforms
+The next step - designing the WMS software that works both for desktop and mobile platforms

 We moved to the design phase and created designs that could be extensible across both desktop and mobile platforms.
 The user-focused components, developed for iOS, Android, and web enables: